Harvard Business School ranked #1 by US News, has dropped its third round for MBA applicants for the 2018-19 application.

 - Write from your heart in a simple and concise language.
 This is not an academic paper and you will not be evaluated for eloquence and for using robust words, rather for your passion and for your impactful stories, background, and experience composed in a simple, but effective and concise language that reflects your unique voice.

 - Avoid using the word ‘leadership’ in every single sentence.
 Some applicants think that their best bet to impress the admission committee is to use ‘leadership’ in every sentence.
 Follow the thumb rule of ‘show not tell’ and allow your stories (personal, professional, and social) to vouch for your leadership skills.

 - Avoid writing a ‘why MBA’ and ‘goals’ essay since you will be covering these topics in other application materials.

 - Avoid telling the school how great they are.
 They are aware of their greatness.

-- Avoid spoon feeding the Ad Com.
+- Avoid spoon-feeding the Ad Com.
 For example, don’t waste precious space by starting your essay with the following statement: “I would like the admission committee to understand what has driven my personal and professional growth and what has motivated my goal of dedicating my career to create businesses around infrastructure development.
-Also, please do not wrap up your essay by stating, “I hope that through this essay you got an insight on my personal and professional life for better evaluation of my candidacy.
+Also, please do not wrap up your essay by stating, “I hope that through this essay you got an insight into my personal and professional life for better evaluation of my candidacy.
 Please remember that the purpose of writing this essay is to offer the admission committee insights into your personal and professional attributes/ strengths, so such explicit statements are redundant that will not add any value to your story.